 See the 3D View Help for help on manipulating the view.
 Move the image plane to a more suitable view for segmentation.
 We wish to segment both the endocardial and epicardial surfaces of the left ventricle.
 In the segmentation toolbox we can see which surface of the heart we are set up to segment.
 In this view the control key is used as a modifier for the left mouse button to add segmentation points to the scene.
 With the left mouse button held down we can drag the segmentation points to the desired location.
 We can also click on existing segmentation points to adjust their position at a later time.
-Segmentation points coloured red will be put into the endocardial set of points, segmentation points coloured red will be put into the endocardial set of points to change the current point set.
+Segmentation points coloured red will be put into the endocardial set of points, segmentation points coloured green will be put into the epicardial set of points.
+Use the heart surface combo box in the segmentation toolbox to change the current point set.